-However, researchers have found a "nocebo" effect when it comes to perceived muscle pain and statins.
-A "nocebo" effect means people who have negative expectations about a medication report experiencing the potential side effect at higher rates than the drug should cause.
+However, researchers have found a "nocebo" effect when it comes to people thinking they have muscle pain from statins.
+A "nocebo" effect means people who have negative expectations about a medicine report experiencing the potential side effect at higher rates than the drug should cause.

-The actual risk of developing muscle pain as a result of taking statins is about 5 percent or less compared with taking a pill that doesn't contain medication (placebo).
-However, studies have found that nearly 30 percent of people stopped taking the pills because of muscle aches even when they were taking a placebo.
+The real risk of developing muscle pain as a result of taking statins is about 5% or less compared with taking a pill that doesn't contain medicine, called a placebo.
+However, studies have found that nearly 30% of people stopped taking the pills because of muscle aches even when they were taking a placebo.

-A strong predictor you'll experience muscle aches when taking statins could be whether or not you read about the potential side effect.
+A strong predictor of if you'll experience muscle aches when taking statins could be whether or not you read about the potential side effect.

 Very rarely, statins can cause life-threatening muscle damage called rhabdomyolysis (rab-doe-my-OL-ih-sis).
-Rhabdomyolysis can cause severe muscle pain, liver damage, kidney failure and death.
-The risk of very serious side effects is extremely low, and calculated in a few cases per million people taking statins.
+Rhabdomyolysis can cause extreme muscle pain, liver damage, kidney failure and death.
+The risk of very serious side effects is extremely low.
+Only a few cases of rhabdomyolysis occur per million people taking statins.
 Rhabdomyolysis can occur when you take statins in combination with certain drugs or if you take a high dose of statins.

-Although liver problems are rare, your doctor may order a liver enzyme test before or shortly after you begin to take a statin.
-You wouldn't need any additional liver enzyme tests unless you begin to have signs or symptoms of trouble with your liver.
+Although liver problems are rare, your health care team may order a liver enzyme test before or shortly after you begin to take a statin.
+You won't need any further liver enzyme tests unless you begin to have symptoms of trouble with your liver.

 Increased blood sugar or type 2 diabetes

-The increase generally occurs when blood sugar levels are already higher than normal and fall in the prediabetes or diabetes range when you begin taking a statin.
+The increase generally occurs when blood sugar levels are already higher than normal.
+People with prediabetes or diabetes may see their blood sugar levels rise when they start taking a statin.

-Statins prevent heart attacks in people with diabetes, so the relevance of the mild increase in sugar values with statins observed in some people is unclear.
+But statins also prevent heart attacks in people with diabetes.
 The benefit of taking statins likely outweighs the small risk to have the blood sugar level go up.
-Talk to your doctor if you have concerns.
+Talk to your health care team if you have concerns.

 Neurological side effects

 The FDA warns on statin labels that some people have developed memory loss or confusion while taking statins.
-These side effects reverse once you stop taking the medication.
-There is limited evidence to prove a cause-effect relationship, but talk to your doctor if you experience memory loss or confusion while taking statins.
+These side effects reverse once you stop taking the medicines.
+There is limited evidence to prove a cause-effect relationship and several studies have found that statins have no effect on memory.
+Talk to your care team if you experience memory loss or confusion while taking statins.

-There has also been evidence that statins may help with brain function — in people with dementia, for example.
+There also has been evidence that statins may help with brain function — in people with dementia, for example.
 This is still being studied.
-Don't stop taking your statin medication before talking to your doctor.
+Don't stop taking your statin medicine before talking to your health care professional.

 Who's at risk of developing statin side effects?

-Not everyone who takes a statin will have side effects, but some people may be at a greater risk than are others.
+Not everyone who takes a statin will have side effects, but some people may be at a greater risk.
 Risk factors include:

-- Amiodarone (Cordarone, Pacerone), a medication for irregular heart rhythms
+- Amiodarone (Pacerone), a medicine for irregular heart rhythms.

-- HIV treatments called protease inhibitors such as saquinavir (Invirase) and ritonavir (Norvir)
+- HIV treatments called protease inhibitors such as saquinavir and ritonavir (Norvir).

-- Some antibiotic and antifungal medications, such as clarithromycin and itraconazole (Onmel, Sporanox)
+- Some antibiotic and antifungal medicines, such as clarithromycin and itraconazole (Sporanox).

-- Some immunosuppressant medications, such as cyclosporine (Gengraf, Neoral, Sandimmune)
+- Some immunosuppressant medicines, such as cyclosporine (Sandimmune).

 How to relieve statin side effects

-To relieve side effects believed to be caused by statins, your doctor may recommend several options.
-Discuss these steps with your doctor before trying them:
+To relieve side effects believed to be caused by statins, your health care team may recommend several options.
+Discuss these steps with your care team before trying them:

 - Take a brief break from statin therapy.
 Sometimes it's hard to tell whether the muscle aches or other problems you're having are statin side effects or just part of the aging process.
-Taking a break can help you determine whether your aches and pains are due to statins instead of something else.
+Taking a break can help you decide whether your aches and pains are due to statins or something else.

 - Switch to another statin drug.
 It's possible, although unlikely, that one particular statin may cause side effects for you while another statin won't.
 It's thought that simvastatin (Zocor) may be more likely to cause muscle pain as a side effect than other statins when it's taken at high doses.

 - Change your dose.
-Lowering your dose may reduce some of your side effects, but it may also reduce some of the cholesterol-lowering benefits your medication has.
-Another option is to take the medication every other day, especially if you take a statin that stays in the blood for several days.
-Talk to your doctor to determine if this is appropriate for you.
+Lowering your dose may reduce some of your side effects, but it may also reduce some of the cholesterol-lowering benefits your medicine has.
+Another option is to take the medicine every other day, especially if you take a statin that stays in the blood for several days.
+Talk to your health care professional to determine if this is appropriate for you.

 - Take it easy when exercising.
-Unaccustomed vigorous exercise might increase the risk of muscle injury.
-It's best to make changes in your exercise routine more gradually.
+If you aren't used to exercising, this might increase your risk of muscle injury.
+It's best to make changes in your exercise routine gradually.
 Exercise causes muscle pain too, so it is sometimes difficult to know if the pain comes from the statin or the exercise in someone who just started an exercise program.

-- Consider other cholesterol-lowering medications.
-Although statins are the most effective oral medications for lowering your cholesterol, other types of drugs also are available.
+- Consider other cholesterol-lowering medicines.
+Although statins are the most effective medicines for lowering your cholesterol, other types of drugs also are available.
 Sometimes, taking a combination of cholesterol drugs can provide the same result with lower doses of statins.

 - Try coenzyme Q10 supplements.
 Coenzyme Q10 supplements may help prevent statin side effects in some people, though more studies are needed to determine any benefits of taking it.
-Talk to your doctor first to make sure the supplement won't interact with any of your other medications.
+Talk to your health care professional first to make sure the supplement won't interact with any of your other medicines.

 Weigh the risks and benefits

-Although side effects believed to be caused by statins can be annoying, consider the benefits of taking a statin before you decide to stop taking your medication.
-Remember that statin medications can reduce your risk of a heart attack or stroke, and the risk of life-threatening side effects from statins is very low.
+Although side effects believed to be caused by statins can be annoying, consider the benefits of taking a statin before you decide to stop taking your medicine.
+Remember that statins can lower your risk of a heart attack or stroke, and the risk of life-threatening side effects from statins is very low.

-If you have read about the potential side effects of statins, you may be more likely to blame your symptoms on the medication, whether or not they're truly caused by the drug.
+If you have read about the potential side effects of statins, you may be more likely to blame your symptoms on the medicine, whether or not they're truly caused by the drug.

-Even if your side effects are frustrating, don't stop taking your statin medication for any period of time without talking to your doctor first.
-Your doctor may be able to come up with an alternative treatment plan that can help you lower your cholesterol without uncomfortable side effects.
+Even if your side effects are frustrating, don't stop taking your statin medicine without talking to your health care professional first.
+Your care team may be able make a different treatment plan that can help you lower your cholesterol without uncomfortable side effects.